ThienFakeVN/countries_dictionary/README.md

 Countries Dictionary provides:
 - A dictionary contains all members and observer states of the United Nations and information about them:
     - Formal name
-  - Continent(s) of the countries' mainland
+    - Continent(s) of the country's mainland
     - Area in square kilometre
     - Population
     - Official languages
     - Nominal GDP in dollar
     - Human Development Index
 - Another dictionary contains all federal subjects of the Russian Federation (including occupied zones in Ukraine) and information about them:
     - Federal district
     - Economic region
     - Area
     - Population
 - Another one contains all provinces and municipalities of the Socialist Republic of Vietnam and information about them:
     - Region
     - Area
     - Population
  - Some variables you might find helpful

 After importing them: